 For more information on AfriKids’ ‘Time To Shine’ appeal, please visit: www.afrikids.org/shine

-Mary’s Meals launched their new campaign ‘Double The Love’ today, with the UK government matching public donations up to £2 million until 1 March 2019.
+Mary’s Meals launched its new campaign ‘Double The Love’ today, with the UK government matching public donations up to £2 million until 1 March 2019.

 Donations will enable Mary’s Meals to reach thousands more chronically hungry children in Zambia with a life-changing meal every school day.